hmakelin/gisnav/README.md

 > **Warning** Do not attempt this on a real flight - simulation use only.

 Wait until the drone has risen to its final mission altitude.
 You should see a visualization of the GISNav-estimated field of view projected on the ground appear.
-You can then try disabling GPS from your PX4 shell:
+You can then try disabling GPS from the *nsh* console running on the drone through your [MAVLink Shell][6] *(accessible e.g. through QGroundControl > Analyze Tools > MAVLink Console)*:

 ```
 failure gps off